jdconley/argon2themax/README.md

         // This hash is what you should store in your database.
 Treat it as an opaque string. console.log(hash);

-        // Verifying the hash is simple.
-        return argon2.verify(plain, hash);
+        // Verifying the hash against your user's password is simple. return argon2.verify(plain, hash);

     }).then(function(match) {